percona/pmm-doc/docs/install-pmm/install-pmm-server/aws/run.md

     2. Do not assign an Elastic IP to the instance.

 === "For an existing instance"
-To use only the private IP for an existing instance EC2 instance:   {.power-number}
+    To use only the private IP for an existing instance EC instance:
+    {.power-number}

     1. If a public IP is assigned, remove it by disassociating it in the EC2 console.
     2. If an Elastic IP is assigned, disassociate it from the instance.